bitcoinfo/bitcoin-history/_pages/transcripts/Christopher-Allen-Smart-Signatures.md

 I mean a smart signature is a predicate script it basically is returning true or false but is there some value in some non predicate scripts where basically we are providing true and false and maybe a hash or something of that nature so there's some interesting open questions there and then of course all of these experiments are not turing-complete they're not they're very much exploring sort of the efficient and bounded side of things by not attempting to be fully Turing complete but where is the line between a smart signature contract and a true smart contract is it purely is Turing the only difference between the two there are a lot of things that we can do without becoming fully turing-complete...

+unknown at this point references the the most recent paper is bitly smart signature smarter signatures and that will basically get you the paper that was published last spring you can obviously look at the tag smart signatures in Twitter and you'll see other discussions about it but we are evolving it it was

+## Rebooting Web of Trust

-unknown at this point references the the most recent paper is bitly smart signature smarter signatures and that will basically get you the paper that was published last spring you can obviously look at the tag smart signatures in Twitter and you'll see other discussions about it but we are evolving it it was the concept came up at the first rebooting web of trust we're gonna have our six rebooting web of trust in Santa Barbara in just a few weeks March 6 through 8 if you're a language geek and this is something that really gets you excited and you basically go that experiment is okay I want you to come to this event and tell us what's wrong and help us fix it
+the concept came up at the first rebooting web of trust we're gonna have our six rebooting web of trust in Santa Barbara in just a few weeks March 6 through 8 if you're a language geek and this is something that really gets you excited and you basically go that experiment is okay I want you to come to this event and tell us what's wrong and help us fix it

 okay I would like to really begin to explore some of these use cases these requirements and actually begin to have some more solid demos of what the future of smart signatures is so again it's rebooting web of trust and it's in March six and seven six to eight my name is Christopher Allen and you can reach me at Christopher a at block stream comm